cdktf/cdktf-provider-google/docs/project.python.md

 The user or service account performing this operation with Terraform must have Billing Account Administrator privileges (roles/billing.admin) in the organization.
 See Google Cloud Billing API Access Control for more details.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.40.0/docs/resources/project#billing_account Project#billing_account}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.41.0/docs/resources/project#billing_account Project#billing_account}

+---

+##### `deletion_policy`<sup>Optional</sup> <a name="deletion_policy" id="@cdktf/provider-google.project.Project.Initializer.parameter.deletionPolicy"></a>

+- *Type:* str

+The deletion policy for the Project.

+Setting PREVENT will protect the project against any destroy actions caused by a terraform apply or terraform destroy.
+Setting ABANDON allows the resource to be abandoned rather than deleted.
+Possible values are: "PREVENT", "ABANDON", "DELETE"

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.41.0/docs/resources/project#deletion_policy Project#deletion_policy}

 ---